rticommunity/rtiperftest/srcDoc/examples.rst

     }

 - **register_custom_type**:
-    This function is used to set your data before been register.
+    This function is used to set your data before being register.
+It is only required for key types.
     The function takes two arguments:

         - A reference to the customer type.